adainstarks/PioneerVFD/README.md

 ## What It Does

 - Replaces Spotify's lower player area with a custom chrome Pioneer-style head-unit panel.
-- Uses real WebM OEL clips for the center animation display instead of packed `.LKD` frame reads.
+- Uses real WebM OEL clips for the center animation display
 - Ships the OEL media assets in `Themes/PioneerVFD/assets`.
 - Adds metadata LCDs for artist, title, playtime, source state, tint, dim, mode, and playback readouts.
 - Adds mirrored live spectrum bars around the Pioneer logo.
 - Uses Chromium desktop audio capture for the `PULSE` live visualizer.
-- Supports app-wide RGB tint treatment for cyan, amber, and violet modes.
-- Adds route-aware Spotify styling for home, search, library, album, playlist, queue, lyrics, artist, and other views.
 - Includes `FULL` and `ECO` performance modes for different machines.

 ## OEL And Media